Slaitroc/RicciPaoliGrisoni/RASD.md

 7. A Company finalizes a previously conducted interview
 8. A Student or Company complains, communicates problem, provides information about an ongoing internship
 9. A Student answers questions related to an interview
-10. A Students or Company monitors his recommendation process
+10. A Students or Company monitors his Recommendation Process
 11. A University handles complaints about ongoing internships
 12. A University interrupts an internship